mariadb-operator/mariadb-operator/docs/HELM.md

 #### Single namespace

-By setting `currentNamespaceOnly=true`, the operator will only watch CRDs in the namespace where it is deployed, and the RBAC permissions will also be limited to that namespace:
+By setting `currentNamespaceOnly=true`, the operator will only watch CRDs within the namespace it is deployed in, and the RBAC permissions will be restricted to that namespace as well:

 ```bash
 helm repo add mariadb-operator https://helm.mariadb.com/mariadb-operator